 Hong Kong and New Zealand signed the CEP Agreement in 2010.
 The CEP Agreement is significant as it is Hong Kong’s first FTA with a Western country.
 The CEP Agreement eliminated all tariffs on products exported from Hong Kong to New Zealand by 2016.
 It also allowed products from New Zealand to benefit from tariff-free treatment.
 This lack of tariffs was to apply even if neither a certification of origin nor an origin declaration were present.

-One important effect of the CEP Agreement is an increase in investment in Hong Kong by New Zealand-based businesses and business owners.
+However, the important effect of the CEP Agreement is an increase in investment in Hong Kong by New Zealand-based businesses and business owners.
 New Zealand, meanwhile, would benefit from greater integration within the Asia-Pacific region.
 Through the CEP Agreement, New Zealand gained more access to markets in Asia

 Hong Kong and the EFTA’s FTA